CGER Geothermal Energy Conference GeoEnergy 21

 SESSION 4.
 HEAT STORAGE AND ENERGY SYSTEMS

-For current development in Norway, an energy systems approach is the most viable for geothermal development.
-This session covers general energy systems including ground heat storage, building energy systems and case examples.
+An energy systems approach is applicable for geothermal development in Norway as a whole, combining geothermal heat with other renewable energy sources.
+This session covers energy systems including ground heat storage, energy systems for societal infrastructure, and case examples.

 - Fionn Iversen, NORCE.
 Program Chair